zhangbin188/ConsumerESU/README.md

 - Enroll using Microsoft account currently logged-in as Windows user.
 - Enroll using Microsoft account currently logged-in with Microsoft Store.
-- Enroll using current Local account.
-- Acquire Consumer ESU license manually as last resort.

-***Disclaimer:***
-The last option "Consumer ESU license" without enrollment is not yet verified to work for installing ESU updates.

 ______________________________